Alexandra (provincial electoral district)

-Alexandra was a provincial electoral district in Alberta, Canada mandated to return a single member to the Legislative Assembly of Alberta from 1909 to 1971.
+Alexandra was a provincial electoral district in Alberta, Canada, mandated to return a single member to the Legislative Assembly of Alberta from 1909 to 1971.
 The district was named after Queen Alexandra, the wife of King Edward VII.

 History

 The Alexandra electoral district was formed from the Vermilion electoral district prior to the 1909 Alberta general election.
 The Alexandra electoral district would be abolished and the Lloydminster electoral district would be formed in its place prior to the 1971 Alberta general election.

+From 1924 to 1956, the district used instant-runoff voting to elect its MLA.